-For those who are fond of international movies ( other than Indian movies and Hollywood), UTV World Movies is a boon.
-They run a series called 50 Movies to watch before you die handpicked by different directors like Anurag Basu, Kunal Das Gupta etc., A wonderful series of movies you cant miss.
+For those who are fond of international movies ( other than Indian films and Hollywood), UTV World Movies is a boon.
+They run a series called 50 Movies to watch before you die handpicked by different directors like Anurag Basu, Kunal Das Gupta etc., An excellent set of movies you can’t miss.

-I thought why not a similar list for Tamil Movies.
+I thought why not a similar list of Tamil Movies.
 Tamil movies had a very limited audience in the past.
-Globalization of movie world and the advent of Internet has given a wider audience to Tamil Movies.
+Globalization of movie world and the advent of Internet has given a broader audience to Tamil Movies.
 From Rajini fan clubs in Japan to Billa running full houses in China, Tamil movies have come of age.

-Tamil movie world is called Kollywood as to hollywood and bollywood.
+Tamil movie world is called Kollywood as to Hollywood and Bollywood.
 It gets its name from Kodambakkam, a locality in Chennai, where the Cinema Studios like AVM are present.
-Tamil movies are a perfect blend of action, comedy, music, dances, fanfare, glamor and sentiments.
-The expectations of the audiences are so high that they expect the perfect blend for every movie.
+Tamil movies are a perfect blend of action, comedy, music, dances, fanfare, glamour and sentiments.
+The expectations of the audiences are so high that they expect the perfect mix for every movie.

 1. Andha Naal (1954)

-All the Tamil movies in the yester years ran for at-least 3 hours, had a minimum of 10 songs, one stage dance and few stunts.
+All the Tamil films in the yesteryears ran for at least 3 hours, had a minimum of 10 songs, one stage dance and few stunts.
 Andha Naal broke the norm being the first movie with No songs, No dance and No fight sequences.
-It was produced by the legendary A.V.Meyyappa Chettiar, directed by Veenai S.Balachander and the cast include Sivaji Ganesan, Pandari Bai, Javert Seetharaman (yes, he got the name from Les Miserables character and it was his best portrayal in the Tamil adaptation) etc.,
+It was produced by the legendary A.V.Meyyappa Chettiar, directed by Veenai S.Balachander and the cast include Sivaji Ganesan, Pandari Bai, Javert Seetharaman (yes, he got the name from Les Miserables character, and it was his best portrayal in the Tamil adaptation) etc.,

 As most of you think, it has resemblances with Rashomon, a Japanese Thriller by Akiro Kurosawa.
-But originally it was a adaptation from the British movie called Woman in Question by Anthony Asquith.
+But originally it was an adaptation of the British movie called Woman in Question by Anthony Asquith.

-The brilliant acting of the characters.
+The brilliant performances of the actors.
 Even the smallest of the roles, catch your attention.
-Pandari Bai as the enstranged wife, Sivaji with negative shades and the neighbourhood old man were brilliant.
-If they were brilliant the chemistry between Javert Seetharaman and his assistant was fantabulous.
-The dialogues (Javert) are crisp, sharp camera work (Maruthi Rao) and slick, flawless screen play (Javert), makes the movie so watchable.
+Pandari Bai as the estranged wife, Sivaji with negative shades and the neighbourhood old man was excellent.
+The chemistry between Javert Seetharaman and his assistant is based many such characters in English literature (probably because Javert Seetharaman was a student of writing).
+The dialogues (Javert) are crisp, sharp camera work (Maruthi Rao) and slick, flawless screenplay (Javert), makes the movie watchable.

-Although the movie didn’t make money (which discouraged AVM to foray in to such movies), its hailed as a master piece in Tamil Cinema.
-I don’t think a director can become complete without analyzing the facets of this movie.
-A perfect study material for making a perfect screen play.
+Although the movie didn’t make money (which discouraged AVM to foray into such movies), its hailed as a masterpiece in Tamil Cinema.
+I don’t think a director can become complete without analysing the facets of this movie.
+Perfect study material for making a perfect screenplay.

-Just because it broke the norms and created history.
+Just because it broke the norms and created history in Tamil cinema.
 It also stands as the testimony to the fact that Tamil Cinema is not about only song and dance.
-It tops the list of my all time favorite movies.
+It tops the list of my all-time favourite movies.
 And that’s why Andha Naal is part of the 50 best Tamil movies to watch before you die.

 1. “Eye of the Serpent” by Randor Guy.